 t

 Today we celebrate the Feast of All Saints, transferred from last Tuesday.
 This feast has a long history in our church.
 Christians have been honoring their saints and martyrs since at least the second century AD.
-In “”, probably written near the middle of the second century, we hear:
+In “The Martyrdom of Polycarp”, probably written near the middle of the second century, we hear:

 Accordingly, we afterwards took up his bones, more precious than the most exquisite jewels, and more pure than gold, and deposited them in a fitting place, so that when being gathered together, as opportunity is allowed us, with joy and rejoicing, the Lord shall grant us to celebrate the anniversary of his martyrdom, both in memory of those who have already finished their course, and for the exercising and preparation of those yet to walk in their steps.